Welcome to today's edition of the Rush 24-7 podcast.

 Taking it a little beyond.

-That's not taking anything beyond where it should be.
+See, the socialist takeover of health care, that's not taking anything beyond where it should be.

-The Tea Party Republicans attempting to do what they were elected to do, attempting to represent what in the case of Obamacare is a majority opinion.
+The Tea Party Republicans attempting to do what they were elected to do, attempting to represent what, in the case of Obamacare, is a majority opinion.

 That's taking things too far.